-MRgFUS is an incision-free option that offers a significant alternative to more invasive treatments such as hysterectomy, myomectomy and uterine fibroid embolization (also known as uterine artery embolization), all of which require hospitalization.
-Hysterectomy – a common treatment for fibroids – removes the uterus and prevents a woman from ever getting pregnant.
+MRgFUS is an incision-free option that offers a significant alternative to more invasive treatments such as hysterectomy, myomectomy and uterine fibroid embolization (also known as uterine artery embolization).
 MRgFUS helps preserve the uterus (and thus a woman's ability to potentially become pregnant) and is performed on an outpatient basis.

 How should I prepare?

 Because light sedation is used, you will need someone to drive you to the facility and take you home afterward.
 In preparation for the procedure, you'll need to shave your lower abdomen between your pubic bone and bellybutton.

 An MRI scan will be performed prior to treatment to determine if you are a good candidate for MRgFUS.
 Pre- and peri-menopausal women with fibroids of a manageable size that are not surrounded by bowel or bone are usually considered eligible.
 The MRI scan will also be used to help plan your treatment.